-Operations Manager Prior Approval Special Circumstances
+Prior Approval Special Circumstances

-Educational leave- to prevent unexcused absences, families who wish to take educational leave must request permission from the School Accountability Director to be excused via e-mail at least five (5) days prior to departure.
+Educational leave- to prevent unexcused absences, families who wish to take educational leave must request permission from the Academic Administrator/Principal to be excused via e-mail at least five (5) days prior to departure.
+Operations Manager will note in the TotalView system.